axelvaldez/radical-companies/_posts/small-bites/2023-02-05-how-to-create-a-radical-start-up.markdown

    <li>The <b>Impact</b> should not change at all, at least not without a deep discussion.
 This may happen, but it is a major thing, equivalent to creating a new company.</li>
   </ul>

-<h1>Trust Agreement</h1>
+<h1>Explicit Relationships</h1>
- <p>A Trust Agreement is a guide to an exploration among would-be co-owners to make sure that they can get aligned and they want to work with each other.
-Even if this is a relative or somebody you know very well, don&rsquo;t skip doing the Trust Agreement.
+ <p>n Explicit Relationship is a guide to an exploration among would-be co-owners to make sure that they can get aligned and they want to work with each other.
+Even if this is a relative or somebody you know very well, don&rsquo;t skip doing the Explicit Relationship.
 Maybe it turns out to be perfectly boring or you may discover surprises along the way.</p>
  <div class="_center">
   <table class="_background">
    <tr>